-With Paul Waaktaar committed to a-ha for the next years, Savoy effectively went into hibernation, before re-emerging with the Savoy Songbook in 2007.
-Lauren Savoy’s only recording during this period had been a contribution to Anneli Drecker’s second solo album, Frolic in 2005 (a vocal part on the Blancmange-sampling, ‘The Monkey Trap’).
-Waaktaar also found time to add a vocal to ‘Goodbye Sweet Sorrow’, a track that features on the 2006 album Piece Of Paradise by Maya Vik’s band Furia.
+With Pål committed to a-ha, Savoy effectively went into hibernation, before re-emerging with the Savoy Songbook in 2007.
+Lauren’s only recording during this period had been a contribution to Anneli Drecker’s second solo album, Frolic, in 2005 (a vocal part on the Blancmange-sampling, ‘The Monkey Trap’).
+Pål also found time to add a vocal to ‘Goodbye Sweet Sorrow’, a track that featured on the 2006 album, Piece Of Paradise, by Maya Vik’s band, Furia.

-Savoy’s next release represented something of a misstep for the band, a somewhat confused retrospective featuring an album of seven re-recordings and three new tracks, plus a second disc of previously released band favourites.
-Guest musicians included Rob Schwimmer, who would later contribute a theremin part to a-ha’s ‘Under The Make-up’.
+Savoy’s next release represented something of a misstep for the band; a somewhat confused retrospective featuring an album of seven re-recordings and three new tracks, plus a second disc of previously released band favourites.
+Guest musicians included Rob Schwimmer, who would later contribute a theremin part to a-ha’s ‘Under The Make-up’ in 2015.

-Co-produced by Michael Ilbert, the album was recording in a highly productive two-week period at Loho Studios in New York.
-According to Waaktaar: “We recorded about 18 songs… we took the songs that we thought worked the best.”
-Lauren Savoy, however, had to be convinced about the inclusion of ‘Lackluster Me’ and pushed for more uptempo material to be included: “That’s how it’s always been with Paul,” she told NRK Radio.
+Co-produced by Michael Ilbert, who had worked on a-ha’s Analogue album, Savoy Songbook was recorded in a highly productive two-week period at Loho Studios in New York.
+According to Pål: “We recorded about 18 songs… we took the songs that we thought worked the best.”
+Lauren, however, had to be convinced about the inclusion of ‘Lackluster Me’ and pushed for more uptempo material to be included: “That’s how it’s always been with Pål,” she told NRK Radio.
 “He writes ballads, and then others have to convince him to increase the tempo.
 That’s what happened with a lot of the a-ha songs as well.
 ‘The Sun Always Shines On T.V.’, for example, started as a ballad.”

 Arguably, a single CD compilation may have served as a better introduction to the band, who were using the opportunity to present their blend of melancholic indie pop to a wider audience.
 Of the new tracks presented, ‘Karma Boomerang’ impressed the most.
-Another New York-inspired track (the Grey Bar coffee house in Carmine Street), the catchy pop song was redolent of their Mountains Of Time period and duly released as a single in April 2007.
-Sadly, the somewhat leaden re-recordings rarely improved on the original tracks and the album attracted some mixed reviews when it was released (on the Universal label) in August 2007.
+Another New York-inspired track (in this case, the Grey Bar coffee house in Carmine Street), the catchy pop song was redolent of their Mountains Of Time period and duly released as a promotional single in April 2007.
+Despite boasting a fuller production, the re-recordings rarely improved on the original tracks and the album attracted some mixed reviews when it was released—on the Universal label—in August 2007.

 In May 2008 the three members of a-ha came together to showcase their side projects at some unique shows in both Oslo and the prestigious Royal Albert Hall in London.
-Both Morten Harket and Magne Furuholmen had released new albums that month (Letters From Egypt and A Dot Of Black In The Blue Of Your Bliss, respectively), while the Genepool label had picked up the Savoy album for release that month.
+Both Morten Harket and Magne Furuholmen had released new albums that month—Letters From Egypt and A Dot Of Black In The Blue Of Your Bliss, respectively—while the Genepool label had picked up the Savoy album for UK release that month.
 A dream ticket for a-ha fans, the three members each performed individual sets before coming together for songs old and new.
 Sadly, the Savoy Songbook wasn’t a big seller in the UK, and it remains to be seen whether there’ll be a second volume.

 Weathervane – Weathervane (2011 single)